rackerlabs/support-how-to/content/general/billing-services-overview.md

 To access your account information, use the following steps:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

-2. In the upper-right corner of the Cloud Control Panel, click the **Billing** button.
+2. In the upper-right corner of the control panel, click the **Billing** button.

    You are redirected to the **Billing Overview** dashboard, which provides information on billing, payments, and usage.